Avaje Http Client

 Authorization

-avaje-http-client has built in support for basic auth and bearer token based authorisation.
+avaje-http-client has built in support for basic auth and bearer token based authorization.

 Basic Auth